Jack White: 1994–2004: Breakthrough with the White Stripes

+2004–2009: Founding of The Raconteurs and The Dead Weather

+The White Stripes' fifth album, Get Behind Me Satan, was recorded in White's own home and marked a change in the band's musical direction, with piano-driven melodies and experimentation with marimba and a more rhythm-based guitar playing by White.
+It was released on June 7, 2005, to critical acclaim.
+Also in 2005, while collaborating with Brendan Benson—a fellow Michigan native whom White had worked with before—they composed a song called "Steady, as She Goes".
+This inspired them to create a full band, and they invited Jack Lawrence and Patrick Keeler of the Greenhornes to join them in what would become The Raconteurs.
+The musicians met in Benson's home studio in Detroit and, for the remainder of the year, they recorded when time allowed.
+The result was the band's debut album, Broken Boy Soldiers, released in 2006.
+Reaching the Top Ten charts in both the US and the UK, it was nominated for Best Rock Album at the 2006 Grammy Awards.
+The lead single, "Steady, As She Goes" was nominated for Best Rock Performance by a Duo or Group with Vocal.
+The Raconteurs set out on tour to support the album, including eight dates as the opening act for Bob Dylan.

-The band's sixth album, Icky Thump, was released in 2007, and unlike their previous lo-fi albums, it was recorded in Nashville at Blackbird Studio.
+The White Stripes' sixth album, Icky Thump, was released in 2007; unlike their previous lo-fi albums, it was recorded at Blackbird Studio in Nashville.
 The album was regarded as a return to the band's earlier blues and garage-rock sound.
 It debuted at number two on the US Billboard 200 chart, and entered the UK Albums Chart at number one, selling over 300,000 vinyl copies in England alone.
 Of his excitement for vinyl, White explained, "We can't afford to lose the feeling of cracking open a new record and looking at large artwork and having something you can hold in your hands."
 In support of the album, they launched a Canadian tour, in which they played a gig in every one of the country's provinces and territories.
 However, later that year, the band announced the cancellation of 18 tour dates due to Meg's struggle with acute anxiety.
 A few days later, the duo canceled the remainder of their 2007 UK tour dates as well.

-White worked with other artists in the meantime, but revealed the band's plan to release a seventh album by the summer of 2009.
-On February 20, 2009—and on the final episode of Late Night with Conan O'Brien—the band made their first live appearance after the cancellation of the tour, and a documentary about their Canadian tour—titled The White Stripes: Under Great White Northern Lights—debuted later that year at the Toronto International Film Festival.
-However, almost two years passed with no new releases, and on February 2, 2011, the band reported on their official website that they were disbanding.
-White emphasized that it was not due to health issues or artistic differences, "but mostly to preserve what is beautiful and special about the band".